- Holidays and Celebrations»

 Nativity of Jesus

-Christmas memories fill our heads with images "like visions of sugar plums dancing in our heads".
+Christmas memories fill our heads "like visions of sugar plums dancing in our heads".
 I have many Christmas memories, but one of my favorites involves my son, when he was a lad of about three years old.
 As he was growing up, he brought such joy to me during the holiday season (and still does).

 I thought I'd share one with you this Christmas season!